 Pope Francis released an Address of Pope Francis to the Delegates of the International Association of Penal Law.
-In this document Pope Francis discusses criminal justice, primacy of life and the dignity of the human person and how certain forms of criminality gravely harm human dignity and the common good.
+In this document, Pope Francis discusses criminal justice, the primacy of life and the dignity of the human person and how certain forms of criminality gravely harm human dignity and the common good.

 Australian Catholic Bishops Conference

 Read the Statement from ACBC to the Human Rights Subcommittee on the Death Penalty.

 - Discuss how Fr Mulrooney might reconcile the views of St Augustine and St Thomas Aquinas with current statements from Pope John Paul II.

 - On what basis does the Church teach that society has the right to enact the death penalty?
 On what basis does it then teach that this right should very rarely be exercised?

 The Bali Nine

 Despite the many international calls for mercy, the Indonesian government executed eight people, including Bali Nine duo Andrew Chan and Myuran Sukumaran.
 Below is a summary of the different Catholic perspectives that were expressed in the lead up to their deaths.

 Andrew Hamilton SJ